Best Cribs 2018 | Best Selling & Top Rated Baby Crib Reviews

 - The paint on the rails chips off easily, especially when your baby is teething.

-Babyletto Hudson convertible crib is made of solid New Zealand pine wood with 4 positions mattress support to maximize comfort and safety for your newborn infants.
-It converts easily into a toddler bed and day bed with the conversion kit included.
+Babyletto Hudson convertible crib is made of solid New Zealand pine wood with a 4-position mattress support to maximize comfort and safety for your infant or new-born baby.
+It converts easily into a toddler bed and day bed with the conversion kit included, making it a smart choice for those who want their purchase to last a long time.

 - It is easy to assemble with a toddler rail included.